dotnet/docs/docs/csharp/methods.md

 [!CODE [csSnippets.Methods#40](../../samples/snippets/csharp/concepts/methods/methods40.cs#40)]

 Note that the `Motorcycle` class includes an overloaded method, `Drive`.
-Two methods have the same namne, but can be differentiated by their parameter types.
+Two methods have the same namne, but must be differentiated by their parameter types.

 ## <a name="invocation" /> Method invocation ##